 Raspberry Sauce Recipe

-Fresh, bright, smooth, and just simply beautiful, this raspberry sauce is so easy to whip up in minutes and definitely something you’ll want to keep on hand to enhance a number of breakfast and dessert recipes, or even roast chicken!
+Fresh, bright, smooth, and just simply beautiful, this raspberry sauce is so easy to whip up in minutes and definitely something you’ll want to keep on hand to enhance a number of breakfast and dessert recipes, or even roast pork!

 It’s perfect for after-dinner desserts, Sunday brunch, holidays, special occasions, or every day.
 A gorgeous condiment exploding with flavor, this sweet sauce elevates everything you pair it with.

 Also known as a raspberry coulis (a French culinary term, pronounced koo-lee), this sauce is basically sweetened fruit purée.
 Simple, yes?
 Basic, no!
 It can turn a plain pound cake or cheesecake into something extraordinary.
 The pop of beautiful color is the perfect finishing touch.

 Here’s what you’ll need: